 Glenmary currently staffs 12 missions and numerous ministries in the small towns and rural areas of Appalachia and the South.

 - Nearly 1.5 million people live within Glenmary’s mission territory.
 Of these, just under 11,000, or 0.7 percent, are Catholic.

 - A significant percent of the total population is unchurched (that is, does not attend any church on a regular basis).

 - The poverty level within Glenmary mission areas is almost twice the national average.

 - In the southern United States, 173 counties have no Catholic congregation.
 Another 196 have a Catholic congregation but no resident pastoral minister.

-A society of Catholic priests and brothers committed to serving rural America.
+A society of Catholic church missionary priests and brothers committed to serving rural America.
 The name is derived from Glendale—the Cincinnati, Ohio, suburb where the group’s headquarters was located until 1971—and Mary, the society’s patroness under her title Our Lady of the Fields.
 Glenmary was founded in 1939 in Cincinnati, Ohio by Father William Howard Bishop.
 Originally a priest from the Archdiocese of Baltimore, Father Bishop acquired the sponsorship of Cincinnati Archbishop John T. McNicholas to begin his great missionary outreach to “No Priest Land, USA.”